 Some items you will have extra of like garlic, herbs, and some baking items.
-Unfortunately, you can’t go to the store and ask for only 1 tablespoon baking soda.
+Unfortunately, you can’t go to the store and ask for only 1 tablespoon of baking soda.

 Plan out your Holiday Menu Timeline

-Creating a plan to when things will be cooked, prepared, and even what dish you will serve each dish will save you a countless amount of stress come the day of the big dinner.
+Creating a plan as to when things will be cooked, prepared, and even what dish you will serve each dish will save you a countless amount of stress come the day of the big dinner.

 Review your recipes and determine what you can prep ahead of time.
 Look in your fridge and map out how much space you will have to store all the prepped items.

-Also review the recipes to see if you will need any extra kitchen equipment like a large roasting pan, crockpot or instant pot.
+Also review the recipes to see if you will need any extra kitchen equipment like a large roasting pan, crockpot, or instant pot.
 If you do not have one of these items that may be required to reach out to the blogger and ask if there is an alternative cooking method.